-Endometrial polyps, also called uterine polyps, are growths in the interior of the uterus (womb), formed of an overgrowth of the cells (endometrium) lining this cavity.
-They may occur alone or in clusters, and are typically smaller than a centimeter in diameter, but in rare cases can grow much larger – for example, to the size of a golf ball or an orange.
+Endometrial polyps, also called uterine polyps, are growths in the interior of the uterus (womb), formed of an overgrowth of the cells (endometrium) that line this cavity.
+They may occur alone or in clusters and are typically less than a centimeter in diameter, but in rare cases can grow much larger – for example, to the size of a golf ball or an orange.

 Uterine polyp symptoms

 - Irregular menstrual bleeding: Menstrual bleeding that is shorter or longer in length than usual, or that occurs at unexpected times

 - Spotting or bleeding between menstrual periods

 - Unusually heavy bleeding during periods